IMPORTANT WARNING AND DESCLAIMER

 Thank you for purchasing a Lithium-ion (Li-ion)/Lithium Polymer (LiPo) battery.
 By purchasing this product, the buyer/user agrees that he/she has read and understood the safety precautions on this page, that he/she bares full responsibilities of these risks, and does not hold Just BB Guns or its distributors responsible for any accidents, injury to persons, or property damage that may occur.
 Damage from misuse or modifications will void your warranty and can cause serious injury.

-c.
-Place it in an open non-flammable area.
+- Place it in an open non-flammable area

-d.
-Watch it for approx. 30 minutes from a safe distance.
+- Watch it for approx. 30 minutes from a safe distance

-e.
-Follow proper procedure to dispose of battery.
+- Follow proper procedure to dispose of battery

-- NEVER allow the battery’s positive and negative leads to touch.
-This can cause the batteries to short and lead to fire!
+NEVER allow the battery’s positive and negative leads to touch.

 Over-discharging a Li-ion/LiPo Battery, or continuing to use the battery even after it is fully depleted (e.g. when it is below its minimum voltage level), can cause permanent damage to your battery.While you’re not able to visibly detect the internal damage to the battery, it can eventually cause a fire when attempting to re-charge at a later time.To avoid over-discharging your battery, please make sure that your charger has a built-in protection circuit board (PCB).
 A standard PCB offers 4 major protective functions, namely, protection against over-charging, over-discharging, short-circuit and over-current.